 – family traditions lower stress because they reassure and add to our wellbeing.

-– children who feel connected to their families are much less likely to abuse drugs and engage in other risky behaviour, even when both parents are working.
+– children who feel connected to their families are much less likely to abuse drugs and engage in other risky behavior.

-– One study found that diabetic children in families which maintained regular traditions had fewer behavioural problems than those whose families had no traditions.
+– One study found that diabetic children in families which maintained regular traditions had fewer behavioral problems than those whose families had no traditions.

 – Another study found that traditions serve as an anchor during hard times; they let you know “that life goes on.”